Codeception/Codeception/docs/05-UnitTests.md

 # Unit Tests

 Codeception uses PHPUnit as a backend for running its tests.
-Thus, any PHPUnit test can be added to Codeception test suite and then executed.
+Thus, any PHPUnit test can be added to a Codeception test suite and then executed.
 If you ever wrote a PHPUnit test then do it just as you did before.
 Codeception adds some nice helpers to simplify common tasks.

-The basics of unit tests are skipped here, instead you will get a basic knowledge of what features Codeception adds to unit tests.
+The basics of unit tests are skipped here, instead you will get a basic knowledge of which features Codeception adds to unit tests.

 __To say it again: you don't need to install PHPUnit to run its tests.
 Codeception can run them too.__